JaneliaSciComp/dis_qc/README.md

 1) Jaime Palay's data recorded in EndNote (which was imported into our database).
 It looks like those data were mainly gathered starting in 2019, and were gathered entirely manually.
 2) A spreadsheet downloaded from the dashboard that OA.Works made for HHMI.

-I also compared our database to Janelia's figshare data.
-I downloaded references for all our figshare data sets using the figshare batch management tool.
+I also compared Janelia's figshare data downloaded from the API to those data downloaded using the figshare batch management tool.